HarryLovesCode/WebAssembly-WebGL-2/README.md

-Emscripten GLFW3 Basic Program
+WebAssembly WebGL 2
 ===

-Hello,

-First off, let me preface this `README.md` by saying that the repository here is NOT a project.
-Instead, it is a small example of GLFW3 running in the web browser having been ported using Emscripten.
-You can find the tutorial page for GLFW3 [here](http://www.glfw.org/docs/latest/quick.html).

-Take note: this is written in the C language and it DOES NOT use modern OpenGL (programmable pipeline).
-Instead, it is using deprecated OpenGL just like the small "Getting Started" page shows on the GLFW3 website.
-It was NOT my intention to show how to port a full application, but rather to just create a working demonstration.

-To compile this code:
-- Make sure that Emscripten is added to your path
-  - If you're on Linux or Mac, make sure that you `cd` to the root directory of "emsdk_portable"
-  - Issue the following command `source ./emsdk_env.sh`
-  - DO NOT CLOSE THE TERMINAL WINDOW
+This repository is NOT a project, it is more of a getting started / simple tech demo.
+This demonstrates Emscripten compiling code then outputting `wasm` to run in a WebAssembly capable web browser that supports WebGL 2.
+That said, no WebGL 2 specific code is currently in the repository.

+# Compilation and Serving

+- Follow the steps [here](http://webassembly.org/getting-started/developers-guide/) to get ready to comile WebAssembly
-- Clone this directory wherever you want
+- Clone this directory wherever you want (`git clone "https://github.com/ThisIsHarryG/WebAssembly-WebGL-2"`)
-  - Use the command `git clone "https://github.com/IcyTesseract/Emscripten-GLFW3-Basic-Program.git"`
 - `cd` to the root of the newly cloned directory
 - Use the makefile to either build, clean up, or make a distribution version (build directory only) of the repo
     - Build: `make`
     - Clean: `make clean`
-    - Build then clean up object files: `make dist`
+    - Build, but remove objects leaving the `build` dir: `make dist`

-Finally, you should go ahead and start a web server as some browsers do not support browser file access.
-The easiest way to do this is to launch Python (if you have it) using the following command:

-`python -m SimpleHTTPServer 8080` then open your browser to `localhost:8080` (Firefox based browsers are best) and tada!
+- You can then use `python -m SimpleHTTPServer 8080` and open your browser to `localhost:8080`.